SandySearch/sandy-search/README.md

 - [ ] export usage data in csv format
 - [ ] add Watson ML for heatmap generation
 - [ ] process usage with Watson to predict optimal locations for future services
-- [ ] need a video of both app usage and reporting
+- [x] ~~need a video of both app usage and reporting~~
 - [x] ~~need better logo  ;^}~~

 Please do contact me directly if you can use or add to this project.

+Thanks to Dick Tator of Fayetteville, NC, USA for the original logo.

 ## License